subs0/integrated-tests/src/browser/README.md

 by using an _in situ_ expression that either returns a "falsy" value or the value itself.

-Even if you don't end up using `spule`, you may find the [`@thi.ng/associative`](https://github.com/thi-ng/umbrella/tree/develop/packages/associative) library very handy!
+Even if you don't end up using `@-0/browser`, you may find the [`@thi.ng/associative`](https://github.com/thi-ng/umbrella/tree/develop/packages/associative) library very handy!